How Much Does a Home Security System Cost?

 Most people associate home security systems with the primary goal of warding off break-ins, but there are a number of other logical reasons for adding a system to your home that many do not consider.
 For example, home security systems can also protect your home against fire thanks to the additional sensors that come along with it.

 Another great reason for installing a home security system is that it can potentially lower your monthly insurance premiums.
-Because monitored security systems are proven effective, having one can lower your insurance premiums by up to 20%.
+Because monitored security systems are proven effective, having one can lower your insurance premiums.
 Homeowners worried about the upfront costs associated with monitoring systems can take heart knowing that these costs can be recouped later.

 Additionally, having a home security system can even increase the value of your home.
 Looking at a home security system through this lens might up its overall value and make it seem like less of a frivolous expense.